Medicaid eligibility and enrollment in Vermont

 Who is eligible for Medicaid in Vermont?

 Vermont’s Medicaid program is called Green Mountain Care, and the program for children and pregnant women is called Dr. Dynasaur.
-In Vermont, income-based Medicaid is available to (these limits include a built-in 5% income disregard that’s used for income-based Medicaid eligibility):
+In Vermont, income-based Medicaid is available to the following populations (these limits include a built-in 5% income disregard that’s used for income-based Medicaid eligibility): 1

-• Adults with incomes up to 138% of federal poverty level (FPL)
+- Adults with incomes up to 138% of the federal poverty level (FPL)

-• Children with household incomes up to 317% of FPL (combination of Medicaid and CHIP/Dr. Dynasaur; premiums are charged if household income is above 138% FPL;1 coverage is available through IHIP if the child would be eligible for Medicaid but isn’t due to immigration status)2
+- Children with household incomes up to 317% of FPL (combination of Medicaid and CHIP/Dr. Dynasaur; premiums are charged if household income is above 138% FPL;2 coverage is available through IHIP if the child would be eligible for Medicaid but isn’t due to immigration status)3

-• Pregnant women with incomes up to 213% of FPL (coverage for the mother continues for 12 months after the baby is born; coverage is available through IHIP if the pregnant woman would be eligible for Medicaid except for immigration status)2
+- Pregnant women with incomes up to 213% of FPL (coverage for the mother continues for 12 months after the baby is born;4 coverage is available through IHIP if the pregnant woman would be eligible for Medicaid except for immigration status)3

-Legislation is under consideration in Vermont in 2024 that would extend Dr. Dynasaur coverage to young adults up to age 26, and gradually expand Medicaid for adults until it reaches, by 2030, the income limits that are used for Dr. Dynasaur.
-It would also increase the income limits for Vermont’s Medicare Savings Programs.3
+Legislation was considered in Vermont in 2024 that would have extended Dr. Dynasaur coverage to young adults up to age 26, and gradually expanded Medicaid for adults until it reached, by 2030, the income limits used for Dr. Dynasaur.
+It would have also increased the income limits for Vermont’s Medicare Savings Programs.
+The measure passed in Vermont’s House, but died in the Senate.5

 Older adults or individuals who are blind or disabled may also qualify for Medicaid in Vermont.
 See the Medicaid for the Aged, Blind and Disabled (MABD) page on the Green Mountain Care website for more information.